-Individual differences in behaviour and health are studied in the following interconnected research themes:
+Individual differences in behaviour and health are studied in four interconnected research themes:

 Research on the genetic architecture, in children, adolescents and adults of cognitive abilities, attention and memory processes.
 Individual differences in the longitudinal development of mental functioning are studied from a behavioural (e.g. what is the heritability? what is the genetic correlation across the lifespan?) and a molecular genetic perspective (candidate gene and whole-genome based gene finding).
 In addition to measuring endpoints we assess intermediate phenotypes or “endophenotypes” such as electrophysiological indices of brain development, brain structure as assessed with MRI (both in random and selected twin samples), and performance measures.

 Research on cardiovascular functioning under laboratory and real life situations in relation to psychosocial stress, lifestyle, and genetic predisposition.
 Classical cardiovascular risk factors (e.g. lipid levels, BMI, smoking, hypertension) are studied as well as behavioural and psychosocial risk factors, particularly smoking behaviour, physical exercise, work stress, and the hostility/depression cluster.
 An important asset in this regard is the locally developed Vrije Universiteit Ambulatory Monitoring System (VU-AMS), which allows continuous 24-hour registration of sympathovagal and hemodynamic cardiovascular regulation in large (twin) samples.